 A short drive north of Charleston's main drag, Butcher & Bee serves up tasty, sophisticated dishes in an unfussy, bright space.
 If your preschooler's in the mood for breakfast and you're starving for lunch while your partner only wants something snack-ish, this is the perfect spot.
 Hearty sandwiches, small plates, fresh baked goods, and a fun "choose-your-own-adventure" option make this one of the most versatile, family-friendly menus in town.

-Relaxed, delicious, ridiculously charming, Leon's was one of the highlights of our family's most recent trip to Charleston.
+Relaxed, delicious, and ridiculously charming, Leon's was one of the highlights of our family's most recent trip to Charleston.
 The outdoor patio with colored lights and 1950s garden chairs made for fun people-watching, but the interior, converted from a former garage, is so appealing and welcoming we just had to come back.
 It didn't hurt that we were also looking for an excuse to eat more of the fried chicken and hush puppies.

-Hometown gourmet ice cream shop Republic is known for its rich, classic, no-frills flavors—there's no bubblegum-passion-fruit-chocolate-chip here—but there is perhaps the best butter pecan you've ever tasted.
+Hometown gourmet ice cream shop Republic is known for its rich, classic, no-frills flavors.
+There's no bubblegum-passion-fruit-chocolate-chip here, but there is perhaps the best butter pecan you've ever tasted.
 The King Street location is just a block from the Charleston Museum, too.

-Part of me selfishly doesn't want a million tourists to know about this waterfront place on IOP, another longtime family favorite of ours.
+Part of me selfishly doesn't want a million tourists to know about this waterfront place on Isle of Palms, another longtime family favorite of ours.
 But the nicer part of me would like to tell you that if you go, you'll be treated to excellent seafood, simply prepared, with some of the tastiest collard greens and red-beans-and-rice anywhere.
 It's all brought to your table by the friendliest servers in a town that's known for going out of its way to be charming.
 Watch for dolphins from the windows of the screened-in porch.